 By Nicoletta Metri

-Last month, a magnitude 6.1 earthquake shook the island of Luzon in the Philippines.
+In April 2019, a magnitude 6.1 earthquake shook the island of Luzon in the Philippines.
 The earthquake left more than 200 people injured and 18 dead – including five in a collapsed supermarket.
 The next day, a magnitude 6.4 earthquake shook the islands of Visayas, approximately 600 kilometers away.
 It was the 18th major earthquake to strike the country since 2010.

 The Philippines is located along the Ring of Fire, a large horsehoe-shaped area in the Pacific Ocean known for its seismic activity.
 The country’s telecommunications networks can be spotty even during the best of times, but in the wake of these kinds of natural disasters, limited communications and difficult terrain can make the deployment of resources especially difficult.
 Unmanned Aerial Vehicles (UAVs) – more commonly known as drones – can be a powerful tool to speed up the post-disaster assessment process.
 They can help monitor road conditions, assist rescuers in finding stranded people, and act as alternative transportion for different types of payloads – such as a sensor network system for gathering information.